almarina91/project-management-frontend/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage
 Projects are used to organise tasks into logical units.
 Users can have one of the three roles: Administrator, Project Manager and Developer.
+ A system for tracking Tasks and User assignments is administered by the Administrator, who is allowed to do any of the scenarios defined below.
+Scenarios:

+● All Users use the same login form.

+● Administrator can view, create, modify and delete Projects, Tasks and Users.
+He can also assign / unassign a Task to a User.

+● Project Managers can create Projects, Tasks and assign Tasks to the Developers.

+● User can modify Task only if it is assigned to him / her.
+User with Developer role is allowed to change: status, progress, description.
+User with Project Manager role is allowed to change: assignee, status, progress, deadline, description.
+User can view only tasks that are assigned to him / her or are not assigned to anyone.

+● Project manager can view a list of projects and their progress.
+Project progress is based on progress of all project tasks. (e.g. project with three tasks with progress 0%, 50% and 100% has progress 50%)

 ![usage](images/usagepm.gif)